ralphbean/presentations/fedmsg-flock13.rst

             pprint.pprint(message)

-Luke Macken wrote `an example consumer
+lmacken wrote `an example consumer
 <https://github.com/lmacken/fedmsg-koji-consumer>`_ with everything you need.
 Clone it and use it as a starting point as you please.